M4444/TMatrix/README.md

 ### Acknowledgments
 Thanks to:
 - [Makefile-dot-in](https://github.com/Makefile-dot-in) for fixing a problem linking atomic on Android
+- [sebpardo](https://github.com/sebpardo) for pointing out a typo in the man page

 ### License
 TMatrix is licensed under the `GPL-2.0-only` - see the [LICENSE](../master/LICENSE) file for details.